ClaudiaHeYun/Blokus-MPI/README.md

 Photos of boards can be uploaded into the `raw` directory.
 The tiles are shiny and reflect light.
-Please try to take the photo carefully with the least amount of glare and under normal light.
+Please try to take the photo carefully with the least amount of flare and under normal light.
 Name the photo with the date it was taken in the format `yyyy.mm.dd` so that the photos sort correctly.

 Photos from `raw` have to be preprocessed by hand before they can be handed